Emergence of generic first-passage time distributions for large Markovian networks: Limit of large Networks

 We can apply this result to the one-step master equation from Sec. \ref{subsec:Example_one_step_master_equation} starting at $m=1$.
 Here, one sees that a minimizing set has to be of the shape $A=\{1,...,n\}$, which yields:

 So, if the average time to advance one step is always finite, one can conclude convergence to the deterministic limit, explaining the convergence observed in Fig.~(\ref{fig:One_Step})(b).
-Note that such a local forward bias is required to obtain the deterministic limit.
-A global forward bias is not sufficient, as illustrated in Sec. \ref{subsec:Forward_bias_not_sufficient}.
-However, the intuition that stochastic dynamics biased to the target can be turned into a mathematically rigorous condition by considering the mean residual life (MRL) of the process \cite{guess198812,hall2020estimation}:
+Note that a naive extension of this criterion to the global ratio of the MFPTs is not sufficient, as illustrated in Sec. \ref{subsec:Forward_not_sufficient}.
+However, the intuition that stochastic dynamics biased to the target can be turned into a mathematically rigorous condition by considering the mean residual lifetime (MRL) of the process \cite{guess198812,hall2020estimation}:

 which describes the MFPT over time given that the process has not reached state $N$ yet.
 As a direct consequence of Eq.~(\ref{eq:FPT_moments}), one sees that the MRL obeys the following differential equation: